 Pro Tip 1: Don’t be cheap

 Take a deep breath and accept that you will pay around $200.
 It can feel like a big investment with an unknown payoff, but think of how much more adventuring you can do if your feet are comfortable.
 And if you buy good quality and take care of them, they will last you for years.
-I have used the same Salomon hiking boots for six years and they are still going strong.
+I used the same Salomon hiking boots for six years and absolutely loved them.